zesk/build/docs/tools/assert.md

 - This fails if `directory` is anything but a `directory`
 ### `assertDirectoryDoesNotExist` - Test that a directory does not exist

-$\Test that a directory does not exist
+Test that a directory does not exist

 - Location: `bin/build/tools/assert.sh`